 The Dangers of Fluoride

 For years, fluoride has been presented as the holy grail ingredient for dental health.
-It is included in toothpaste, mouthwash, applied at dental offices, and even added into many water sources.
-However, people have recently begun seeking fluoride-free alternatives with concern about the dangers of fluoride.
+It is included in toothpaste and mouthwash, applied at dental offices, and even added to many water sources.
+However, people have recently begun seeking alternatives with concern about the dangers of fluoride treatments to their oral health and overall health.

 Why?

-Fluoride’s popularity resulted from the discovery in the early 1900's that several small U.S. communities that drank from water sources with fluoride (a mineral found in rocks and soil) also had a lower rate of cavities.
-With this in mind, it became commonplace for fluoride to be added to other U.S. water supplies.
+Fluoride's popularity resulted from the discovery in the early 1900s that several small U.S. communities that drank from water sources with fluoride (a mineral found in rocks and soil) also had a lower rate of cavities.
+With this in mind, it became commonplace to add it to other U.S. water supplies.

 There is one significant distinction to be made here, however.
 The water in the small communities contained calcium fluoride, which is fluoride in its naturally occurring form.
-This natural form is very different from the industrial fluoride that public health officials have added into other water supplies.
+This natural form is very different from the industrial fluoride that public health officials have added to other community water supplies.

-Even more compelling, a study posted in 2020 found that that short-term exposure to high concentrations of fluoride quickly damages the enamel.
-An important finding of the study was that chronic exposure to fluoride concentrations several times lower (let that sink in) than the currently approved standards for fluoride content in tap water also caused similar enamel damage.
-Because of this, it looks like there is no “safe” level of fluoride exposure and the information we have been told by public health authorities on the dental benefits of fluoride may be far from complete.
+Even more compelling, a study posted in 2020 found that short-term exposure to high fluoride concentrations quickly damages the enamel.
+An important finding of the study was that chronic exposure to concentrations several times lower (let that sink in) than the currently approved standards for fluoride content in tap water also caused similar enamel damage.
+Because of this, it looks like there is no "safe" level of exposure, and the information public health authorities (like the ADA and CDC) have told us on the dental benefits of fluoride may be far from complete.

-Further investigation into fluoride has shown there is no significant connection between fluoridated water (even naturally fluoridated) and a lower cavity rate.
+Further investigation has shown no significant connection between fluoridated water (even naturally fluoridated) and a lower rate of dental caries (cavities).
 Instead, studies have shown an alarming correlation between fluoride use and multiple serious health conditions.

 Is Fluoride Harmful?